fredrikopenpayments/docs/docs/createconsent.md

 ### Body description

 `access` is a list of data items that consent need to be acquired for.
-There are three possible things to get consent from:
+The following access points to get consent from:

-- `accounts` this is a consent to get access to an account list with some account details needed.
+- `accounts` consent to get access to an account list with  account details
-- `balances` this is a consent to get access to balances for accounts.
+- `balances` consent to get access to accounts balancces
-- `transactions` this is a consent to see all the transactions for accounts.
+- `transactions` consent to see all the accounts transactions

 Each consent request contains `iban` and `currency` (optional).

 Each consent request can be a list of account ids (ibans).

 The `balances` and `transactions` consent request must contain a subset of the accounts listed in `accounts`.

 `recurringIndicator` is a boolean that indicates if the consent can be used multiple times or not.

 `validUntil` is a date in `yyyy-MM-dd` format.

 `frequencyPerDay` is a number indicating the number of usages per day for this consent.

-`combinedServiceIndicator` if true this indicates that the session will be used to initate a payment also.
-It has no practical meaning at this time.
+`combinedServiceIndicator` if true: this indicates that the session will be used to also initate a payment.

 ### Response
 ```javascript